 Wind tower, old-fashioned air con

-On our very first day in Dubai, we discovered Basta Art Café across the street from our hotel and loved it instantly.
-There was even a cafe cat.
-In a courtyard of an old wind tower, Basta is located in the Old Bastakiya quarter, close to Dubai Creek.
+On our very first day in town, we discovered a cool Dubai cafe.
+Cool in every sense: Basta Art Café is located in the courtyard of an old wind tower.
+Lucky for us, it was just across the street from our hotel in the Old Bastakiya quarter, close to Dubai Creek.

-Funny-looking, but delicious lime and mint juice; tastes like a non-alcoholic mojito
+Funny-looking, but superbly delicious lime and mint juice; tastes like a non-alcoholic mojito

 Shakespeare & Co